Manual Laboursfriday_3

 A project investigating, critiquing and feeding into the commissioning of public and collaborative art on the Greenwich Peninsula commissioned by Stream.

-My second radio play for Take a Part, Plymouth.
-I worked with foley artist Jo Bannon and sound artists Mark Vernon and Neil Rose who recorded and produced the play which was recorded live in North Prospect, Barne Barton, Whitleigh and Efford.
+I have written 2 community radio plays with Take a Part in Plymouth.
+The first, called The Wild Spirits if Efford, was produced as part of Efford FM commissioned by Heart of Efford Community Partnership.
+For my second radio play in 2012 I worked with foley artist Jo Bannon and sound artists Mark Vernon and Neil Rose who recorded and produced the play which was recorded live in North Prospect, Barne Barton, Whitleigh and Efford as part of Nowhereisland Radio, a four way cross community project in response to the cultural olympiad commission ‘Nowhere Island’.
 The play is about a brave but thirsty tribe still living on the four remaining islands of Dumnonia who become addicted to fertilizer, a gift given to them by the Quontock Economists…

-Contact sophiehope[at]me.com if you would like a CD recording of the play.
+Contact sophiehope[at]me.com if you would like CD recordings of these plays.

 sayingno